CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-syllabus_OLD.md

 **Total Contact Hours** 80

 Campus Map:  <a href="http://www.lonestar.edu/maps-universitypark.htm" target="_blank">Lone Star College - University Park</a>
-## Virtual Office Hours:   By appointment or just reach out via Slack
+## Virtual Office Hours:
+Contact me via Slack...

 ## Course Description
-In this course, students will study computer terminology, hardware, and software related to the business environment.
-The focus of this course is on business productivity software applications and professional behavior in computing, including word processing (as needed), spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.
+This course introduces and develops foundational skills in applying essential and emerging business productivity information technology tools.
+The focus of this course is on business productivity software applications, including word processing, spreadsheets, databases, presentation graphics, data analytics, and business-oriented utilization of the internet.

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check the slack site for our weekly Learning Activities and Assignments.
+* Check Slack for our weekly Learning Activities and Assignments.
-* For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
+* For Slack communications received between _Monday and Friday noon_, I will reply by 5pm, the following day.
-* For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
+* For Slack communications received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
-* Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
+* Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email, MyLonestar, and all other LSC properties.
 * Call the McGraw-Hill support line (<a href="tel:800-331-5094">800-331-5094</a>) for issues with **SIMnet**.
 Be sure to get a case number when you contact them.
 **SIMnet** is the on-line service that you will use to complete a majority of the assignments of our class.
+You will need to purchase a SIMnet access code for our course.
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
 * Please use my virtual office hours (see hours above) should you need to set up a WebEx meeting or call for any question or issue that you would like to discuss.
-* _Even though most of our class assignments can be completed on a Mac, **there may be specific SIMnet assignments that require the Windows (PC) version of Office 2016**_.
-If you do not have Office 2016 (for Windows) at home, you may need to use the general-use PCs at any LSC campus.
+* _Even though most of our class assignments can be completed on a Mac, **there may be specific SIMnet assignments that require the Windows (PC) version of Office365/2019**_.
+If you do not have Office365/2019 (for Windows) at home, you may need to use the general-use PCs at any LSC campus.

 ## Student Learning Outcomes

-Generally, students completing this course will be to:
+Generally, students completing this course will be able to:

 1. Describe the fundamentals of information technology concepts – hardware, software, security, and privacy.
 2. Demonstrate proper file management techniques to manipulate electronic files and folders in local, network, and online environments.